How Hard Is It to Pass the Transport Manager CPC Exam?

 Myth 2: “I have worked in transport for years, so I do not need to study.”

-Reality: experience helps, but the exam expects the correct legal and technical answer.
-Real-world habits are not always the same as the answer required by the syllabus or the marking scheme.
+Experience helps, but it's not the same thing.
+The exam expects the correct legal and technical answer, and real-world habits aren't always what the syllabus or marking scheme is looking for.
 Some of the hardest resit conversations we have are with experienced operators who answered from the yard, not from the law.

 Myth 3: “I only operate in the UK, so I can ignore international topics.”

-Reality: UK-only candidates can still be assessed on wider syllabus areas.
-GOV.UK lists knowledge areas including paperwork needed to take goods or passengers out of the UK.
-Skipping topics because they do not feel relevant to your current job can cost marks.
+Not quite.
+UK-only candidates can still be assessed on wider syllabus areas — GOV.UK's own list of knowledge areas includes paperwork needed to take goods or passengers out of the UK.
+Skipping topics because they don't feel relevant to your current job is a good way to lose marks you didn't need to.

 Myth 4: “The case study is just common sense.”

-Reality: the case study assessment is where many otherwise capable candidates struggle.
-It rewards structured application, time control and relevant points.
-Common sense is useful, but it is not a substitute for exam technique.
+This is where a lot of otherwise capable candidates come unstuck.
+The case study rewards structured application, time control and hitting the relevant points — common sense is useful, but on its own it isn't exam technique.

 Transport Manager CPC exam format: multiple-choice and case study